viebel/blog.klipse.tech/_posts/2021-03-15-rich-hickey-concepts.md

 ---

+Here are 9 fundamental general concepts about programming.

+In my opinion, **Data-Oriented programming** as a language-agnostic paradigm is founded on a certain understanding (interpretation?) of those concepts.

-Here are 9 fundamental concepts that **Rich Hickey** uses frequently in his talks to illustrate his unique approach to **effective information systems** and the rationale behind **Clojure** as a **Data-Oriented** programming language.
+My understanding of those concepts has been highly influenced by **Rich Hickey**'s talks where he shares his unique approach to **effective information systems** and the rationale behind **Clojure** as a **Data-Oriented** programming language.

-This glossary is my attempt to make Rich Hickey's unique approach better understood in the global community of developers by explaining the concepts in simple terms (kind of Rich Hickey for dummies?) and by giving examples that illustrate the concepts in the context of our day-to-day as programmers.
+This glossary is my attempt to make Data-Oriented programming better understood in the global community of developers and how DOP differs from Object-Oriented programming and functional programming.

-Hopefully, the glossary clarifies the distinction between:

-1. Clojure and Object-Oriented programming
-1. Clojure and Functional programming

-All insights are Rich's.
-All errors are mine.

 The concepts are presented in alphabetical order.